Floating Point Numbers

 Caveats

-It's very important to keep in mind that the step between floats changes exponentially.
-Adding 0.25 to the mantissa represents a step by 2^-127 at the lower end but 2^126 at the upper end.
-This can produce odd results when doing math on floating point numbers where precision in the operation is lost.
-For example, adding 1 to an enormous number (like 2^120) doesn't produce a larger number, the 1 is too small to make any difference to the larger value.
+It's important to keep in mind that floating point numbers arne't evenly spaced.
+At the lower end, adding 1.0 to the mantissa represents a step of ~2^-126, whereas at the upper end it is a massive ~2^127.
+This dramatic change can produce odd and surprising results when doing math on floating point numbers where precision in the operation is lost.

 Special values

 The standard defines a couple (really a few million) special values.
 As I alluded to earlier, when all bits are set in the exponent, the float represents either infinity, or NaN.
-These values can be "stumbled upon" when doing math, by dividing by zero, taking the square root of a negative number, or a handful of other invalid operations.
+These values can be "stumbled upon" when doing math - by dividing by zero, taking the square root of a negative number, or a handful of other dubious operations.

-When the exponent has all bits set but none are set in the mantissa, we have either positive or negative infinity.
+When the exponent has all bits set but none are set in the mantissa, the number is either positive or negative infinity.
 When any bits are set in the mantissa we have a NaN value.
 This gives 2^24 (2^23 mantissa * 2 sign bit) total NaN values - that's a lot of nothing!